CSCI3356Spring2023/DjangoUnchained/README.txt

 What to work on - adding all the templates
-New templates for landing page, login for students instructors and adminstrators add database to hold, create login page (see top for following tutorial)
+New templates for landing page, login for students instructors and adminstrators add database to hold, create login page (see top for following tutorial) Work on understanding db integration, connecting the first login to db and work on signups Python saving from html fields using forms, better understanding of models and usage